-If Tags are new to you, we strongly recommend that you also check our How to Use Tags and Tag Operators guide.
+If using tags are new to you, we strongly recommend that you also check our How to Use Tags and Tag Operators guide to familiarize yourself with the tag system.

 On the following screen, choose the Tag type and enter your newly created Tag with the desired Value.

 Once you're ready, hit Add and Done and be sure to save your changes.

 You may also key in Tags manually by entering them in the format tag_key:value.
 However, we strongly recommend the Wizard for beginner uses to ensure no errors occur when assigning tag values.

-Whenever a call comes in, Retreaver will evaluate the call and the Call Endpoint (Buyer) to see if the Tags match.
-A call will only be routed to the Buyer if the call has one or more matching tags.
+Now whenever a call comes in, Retreaver will evaluate the call and the Call endpoint (Buyer) to see if the tags match before routing to this endpoint.

-If the call has a Tag, but the Call Endpoint (Buyer) does not have any tags assigned, it will still route the call as the Buyer isn't filtering for that Tag value.
+If the call contains a tag , but the call endpoint (Buyer) does not have any tag values assigned to that key, the call will be routed as the endpoint is not filtering for that tag value.